-A little background (in the spirit of full disclosure) - Chris was appointed to GW Pharmaceuticals 5 years ago after 25 previous years involved in the pharmaceutical industry.
+A little background (in the spirit of full disclosure) - Their COO was appointed to GW Pharmaceuticals 5 years ago after 25 previous years involved in the pharmaceutical industry.
 The name rang a bell and I remembered a close medical colleague and family friend of my own parents.
-Chris, it turned out, was their son.
+Their COO, it turned out, was their son.
 We did meet up for a coffee and worked out that we are both good people with one or two things in common that totally disagree with each other on most everything else.
 We did, however, agree that keeping the communication channels open would be the best way forward and we could continue to catch up from time to time.

 Then a few weeks ago, this article was published:

-Shortly afterwards, I received a call from Chris who suggested it would be a good idea to catch up and that he would like to introduce me to his new Chief Strategist who was interested in knowing more about the "cannabis" world, where is is, what it is and who is doing what.
+Shortly afterwards, I received a call from their COO who suggested it would be a good idea to catch up and that he would like to introduce me to his new Chief Strategist who was interested in knowing more about the "cannabis" world, where is is, what it is and who is doing what.
 I have to say, that they are VERY well informed.

 For the last 20 years, since their creation in 1998, they have focused exclusively, some may say, too exclusively, on their own stated goal: